UNINETTSigma2/documentation/getting_started/ssh.md

 X11 forwarding should be used with caution due to security implications.
 Please note that if someone can read your X authorization database, that person would be able to access the local X11 display through the forwarded connection.
-By default your X authority database is stored in the `~/.Xauthority` file.
+By default, your X authority database is stored in the `~/.Xauthority` file.
 This file contains records with authorization information used in connecting to the X server.